dennisfelczy/OpenAI_Document_Analyzer/README.md

   - Azure AI Document Intelligence
   - Azure OpenAI
   - Azure AI Speech

+In the Azure [OpenAI Studio](https://oai.azure.com/portal) deploy the following models with the exact names:
+- text-davinci-003
+- gpt-35-turbo
+- text-embedding-ada-002

 create a .env file and add the corresponding keys and endpoint information to the file (see .env.example for an example)